 - As shown below, a new file was associated with the 'Italian' language, Which would imply during on-boarding, When Italian language is chosen, During the safety policy step, File corresponding to Italian will be displayed.

 Change Default set file

-Users have the ability to change the default file even after an upload.
+To change the default file even after an upload follow the instructions below.

-- Users select a file that is currently not the default policy file.
-The toolbar icon to set default is enabled.
+- Select a file that is currently not the default policy file.
+Upon the selection the toolbar icon is enabled to set the file as default.
 Click on the 'Set Default' icon, confirm the message to make the selected file as default.

-- If Users removes the current default policy file by clicking on the 'x' next to the file or removes the row itself by clicking on the 'Remove' icon and then tries to save the page, validation has to happen as shown below.
+- You can remove the default policy file by clicking on the 'X' next to the file or by clicking on the 'Remove' icon.

-IF there is only one file which is automatically set as default on upload.
-Users can remove the file by clicking on 'x' and Save the changes.
+Upon deletion of the additional file and there is only one file the multi file policy manager will automatically set the policy as default on upload.
+Users can remove the file by clicking on 'X' and Save the changes.

 Safety Policy file in Safety onboarding Flyer for selected language

 For the language selected by the user in the onboarding flyer, the respective language policy file has been uploaded.

 - Click on the link in the onboarding flyer.
 Choose a language (Chinese in this example) for further interaction.
 All the further process is translated and is displayed in the selected language.

 - When the user clicks on 'Next' and lands on the 'Safety Policies' page.
 The links to the policies are also displayed in the selected language (Chinese in this example).